aanchal22/exam-1/instructions/instructions.md

 - `data` - must hold all data files.
 This includes any plain text data files, any spreadsheet files, and any database files.
 - `images` - must hold any images file displayed in the documents you will write.
 Your documents will display these images by using standard Markdown syntax.
 - `instructions` - contains instructions for this exam.
-- `tests` - contains automated tests that the instructors will use to check basic attributes of your work to make sure it has been done correctly.
+- `tests` - contains system files we will use to monitor your work.
 Do not touch this directory!

 ### File names